Reviews You Can Rely On

 Switch riding

 The Weston Backwoods is an exceptional model for both the up and the down.
-It's an excellent choice for a one board quiver for those who enjoy uphill efficiency but don't want to sacrifice downhill performance.
-It's not the lightest on the scale but felt the lightest underfoot, earning it an award for its climbing efficiency, snappy secure performance on hardpack, and maneuverability in powder.
+It's an excellent choice for a one-board quiver for those who enjoy uphill efficiency but don't want to sacrifice downhill performance.
+It's not the lightest on the scale, but it felt the lightest underfoot, earning it an award for its climbing efficiency, snappy, secure performance on hardpack, and maneuverability in powder.

 While the board is versatile, its stiff flex limits its playfulness.
 It's hard to flex, and its short tail limits the board's switch capability.
-If you need to briefly do a switch shuffle, there is an adequate rise in the tail.
+If you need to briefly do a switch shuffle, there is an adequate rise in the tail, but it's not the smoothest experience.
 The Backwoods has numerous applications, but it won't necessarily be your freestyle stead.
+For that, we'd recommend the Venture Storm.
+But, if you are lucky to experience more than a few epic powder days a year, and want a board that will let you get the most out of it, then the Backwoods is a great choice.

 Read more: Weston Backwoods review